vaughnteegarden/slate/source/index.html.md

 To learn more about what the Rezolve Inside<sup>TM</sup> SDK can offer your app, <a href="images/RezolveOverview-Platform.pdf">click here for a platform overview PDF</a>.

-## Demo App
+## Reference App

-A Rezolve demo app is available, and is a great way to experience Rezolve's offerings.
+A Rezolve Reference App is available, and is a great way to experience Rezolve's offerings.
 A pdf of the screen flow is <a href="images/DemoAppFlowScreens.pdf">available here</a>.

-If you would like access to the demo app, email Stephen Meli (stephen@rezolve.com) the following information:
+If you would like access to the reference app, email Stephen Meli (stephen@rezolve.com) the following information:

 1. Your full name
 2. Your company